Homemade Stuffed Seitan Roast En Croute

 How to Serve a Vegan Holiday Roast

-FRIDGE: Store leftovers in the fridge for up to a week in an air-tight container
+Fridge: Leftovers can be stored in the fridge for up to a week in an air-tight container.

-TO REHEAT: If frozen, allow the roast slices to thaw completely before reheating in the microwave or oven (covered) until completely warmed through.
+To reheat: If frozen, allow the roast slices to thaw completely before reheating in the microwave or oven (covered in a baking dish) until completely warmed through.
 If it gets a little dry, feel free to sprinkle a little vegetable broth on each slice while reheating.

 This homemade Seitan Roast En Croute recipe is the perfect main dish for your vegan holiday table.
 Stuffed with vegetarian bread stuffing and wrapped in a puff pastry crust, this is a fantastic plant based replacement for turkey for your Christmas, Thanksgiving, or any special dinner.
 It takes a fair amount of time to prepare but is pretty easy to put together and is sure to be a big hit with the whole family!

-We would SO appreciate it if you left a comment and rating below (it helps more people find the recipe!).
-And be sure to snap a photo and tag us on Instagram!
-If you’re not already hanging out with us over there, we’re @theplantpowercouple with the “the”.
+We would SO appreciate it if you left a comment and rating below (it helps more people find our vegan recipes!).

 Head-on shot of a homemade vegan seitan roast with traditional bread stuffing wrapped in a puff pastry crust.